cs3org/OCM-API/IETF-RFC.md

 --- abstract

 Open Cloud Mesh is a server federation protocol that is used to notify a Receiving Party that they have been granted access to some Resource.
-It has similarities with authorization flows such as OAuth, as well as with social internet protocols such as ActivityPub and email.
+It has similarities with authorization flows such as OAuth, and with social internet protocols such as ActivityPub and email.

-Open Cloud Mesh only handles the necessary interactions up to the point where the Receiving Party is informed that they were granted access to the Resource.
-The actual resource access is then left to protocols such as WebDAV and others.
+Open Cloud Mesh handles interactions only up to the point where the Receiving Party is informed of their access to the Resource.
+Actual Resource access is subsequently managed by other protocols, such as WebDAV.

 --- middle